lollogrottesi/Floating-point-add-sub/readme.md

 ![scheme](/img/scheme.png)

 The OMZ is used to detect all zero pattern in the output mantissa, is used for the normalization coordination.

+Using OMZ and Overflow bit a signed comparator unit has been implemented, this unit relies only when subctraction is perfomed.